rebuschain/rebus.docs/knowledge/staking/staking-rebus.md

 ![](<../../public/assets/rebus-undelegate-success.png>)

-After undelegating your tokens you should now see one validator listed
+After undelegating your tokens you should now see one validator listed.

 ![](<../../public/assets/rebus-undelegate-result.png>)